 - Best practices for developing lead magnets

 A lead magnet is a term for gated content you provide — such as a free trial, worksheet, or template — in return for contact information from your target audience.
 It’s one of the engines that can power your lead generation strategy.

 Reports indicate that up to 50% of marketers who leverage lead magnets get higher conversion rates as a result.
 The most popular lead magnets include e-books, webinars, and free tools.

 Lead magnets give you a direct line of contact with potential customers.
-This is because the calls to action attached to lead magnets ask people to provide their information and give you permission to reach out to them for relevant offers in the future.
+This is because the calls to action attached to lead magnets ask people to provide their email addresses and give you permission to reach out to them for relevant offers in the future.
 As opposed to paid media, your lead magnets are owned media you can repeatedly leverage through repurposing and remarketing.